Xilinx/Vitis_Model_Composer/QuickGuides/Debug_Source/README.md

 We learned in the previous section that there is a bug in our code that zeros out the 2 accumulator buffers before execution begins.
 We can fix this error by advancing the memory pointer location on each loop iteration.

-1. Add 2 lines to the loop inside `detectSingleWindow.cpp` increment the pointers as follows:
+1. Add 2 lines to the loop inside `detectSingleWindow.cpp` to increment the pointers as follows:

 ![](images/fix.png)